profcorey/aws_cloud_fnd_course/README.md

 * Cloud architecture
 * Automatic scaling and monitoring

 Major Learning Outcomes with Evidence, Core Competencies and Indicators

-* Define the AWS Cloud.•Explain the AWS pricing philosophy *Identify the global infrastructure components of AWS.
+* Define the AWS Cloud.
+* Explain the AWS pricing philosophy
+* Identify the global infrastructure components of AWS.
 * Describe security and compliance measures of the AWS Cloud including AWS Identity and Access Management (IAM).
 * Create an AWS Virtual Private Cloud (Amazon VPC).
 * Demonstrate when to use Amazon Elastic Compute Cloud (EC2), AWS Lambda and AWS Elastic Beanstalk.•Differentiate between Amazon S3, Amazon EBS, Amazon EFS and Amazon S3 Glacier.